 1. Everyone loves a Texas Christmas, so we recommend planning your trip by first reserving your parking onsite or taking a FREE shuttle from nearby Post Oak Mall.
 Taking “Santa’s Shuttle” drops you off near the entrance of the park.
 If you do choose to park onsite, remember that reservations fill up fast, so book your parking spot in advance!
 There are multiple lots onsite to choose from.
 Check out the parking page to learn more and book your arrival.

 3. Dress in layers or bring a jacket with you as there is a 100% chance of REAL SNOW every day at Santa’s Wonderland.
-From snow play to snow tubing, which is included with your admission, to ice skating which is an additional add-on you can reserve, you’ll want to be prepared for a true winter wonderland experience.
+From snow play to snow tubing, which is included with your admission, you’ll want to be prepared for a true winter wonderland experience.
 You may even want to bring gloves for the little ones.

 6. Check the Attendance Forecast before you come.
 This forecast helps you decide what day is best for your friends and family to visit.
 Want to get an express pass and skip the lines?
 Learn more here.